molily/molily.de/_posts/2020-11-21-testing-angular.md

 Inside the time warp created by `fakeAsync`, we use the `tick` function to simulate the passage of time.
 The scheduled tasks are executed and we can test their effect.

 The specialty of `fakeAsync` and `tick` is that the passage of time is only virtual.
-Even if one minute passes in the simulation, the spec may still complete in a few milliseconds.
+Even if one minute passes in the simulation, the spec still completes in a few milliseconds.

-`fakeAsync` wraps the whole spec function which is already an `async` function due to the `setup` call.
+`fakeAsync` wraps the spec function which is also an `async` function due to the `setup` call.
 After filling out the form, we simulate the waiting with `tick(1000)`.

 ```typescript
 it('submits the form successfully', fakeAsync(async () => {